Return to 50 Webs

 Stormy Weather Re-Rant

 Oh yeah; the DVD doesn't symbolize this episode in anyway, no siree.
-I'll let this quote from 0x7B (from the Animation Source forums on What Makes TaleSpin Special?) do the talking for me on this special episode:
+I'll let this quote from the TaleSpin Animation Source Page do the talking for me on this special episode:

 Actual Name Withheld (because I lost the actual name and a few sentences near the end of the letter) wrote:

 The reality here is Baloo has no argument on Kit's stunt skills whatsoever.
 Compare that to Daredevil Bart where Homer Simpson and company had good reason to get on Bart's case because Bart Simpson was just another skateboarder who got influnced by watching a monster truck rally.
+(To give The Simpsons some credit; they at least showed a scene where Bart had to see what happened to people who did stupid crap and got injured and hospitalized, including the guy who influenced Bart Simpson into doing these stunts.
+That is one or two moments where Daredevil Bart outshined Stormy Weather.
+Sadly; both points were not enough to overtake Stormy Weather on the entire body of work.)
 Kit didn't need influence from the ferret; he already had the stuff in him.
 Baloo calls Kit's actions unsafe which is true; but who cares as Kit gleefully blows him off on that one as he asks about flying two tons of dynamite through a hurricane.
-Baloo called it a calculated risk because there is a difference between a safe chance3 and a stupid chance basically.
-I should point out that my memories are shot; but I think that one of the school systems I went to actually ran this episode which is very gutesy considering how parents hate the use of cartoons in schools.
+(I just love how Kit points out how reckless and irresponsible Baloo really is and I also love how Baloo is so angry about Kit claiming that he knew what he was doing, after the fact that Baloo said the exact same thing in I Only Have Ice On You in which Baloo taunted Don Karnage and broke the law.
+His reckless attitude is rubbing off of Kit now.)
+Baloo called it a calculated risk because there is a difference between a safe chance and a stupid chance basically.
+I should point out that my memories are shot; but I think that one of the school systems I went to actually ran this episode which is very gutsy considering how parents hate the use of cartoons in schools.
 The subject was on the differences in risks.
+(Okay; this one is believable at least in terms of your shot memories being correct.)
 By the way; the real storm has stopped; but the mental storm has only just begun.
+(No kidding?!)
 So we head back to the docks of Higher...For...Hire as the SeaDuck has landed as Kit is still on Baloo's case about the stunts as Baloo doesn't understand.
 Geez; Kit is making Baloo look more and more like a heel and Baloo seems content with playing that heel fantasy out for him.
-Baloo keeps going on and on about some chances not being taken as the tailsection of the SeaDuck opens (how symbolic is that?) as the argument continues in earnest.
-They walk out as we get a shot of Rebecca and Wildcat watching on in disbelief as Kit gets off this gem....
+(Great heels like Dan Dawson know how to sow the seeds of disarray on babyfaces to get them to do whatever the heel wants them to do.)
+Baloo keeps going on and on about some chances not being taken as the tailsection door of the SeaDuck opens (how symbolic is that?) as the argument continues in earnest.
+They walk out as we get a shot of Rebecca and Wildcat watching on in disbelief as Kit gets off this gem:

 Kit: Are you writing the Kit Cloudkicker rulebook?

 I love real questions that aren't supposed to be real questions.
 Now if Baloo wants to write the Kick Buttowski rule book; be my guest.
 He needs it big time.
-That rule book should also explain the differences between a gimmick and a CHARACTER.
-Also Kit's last name is revealed for the first time here as Rebecca asks about this argument as Kit explains that Baloo is being like a mother hen.
-Oooooooooo; now that is fighting words son.
-See; he was only doing a little cloudsurfing and Rebecca stops him asking him about the dangers of those stormclouds.
+That rule book should also explain the differences between a gimmick and a character.
+Also Kit's last name is revealed for the first time here (In terms of air date since he reveals his full name in storyline in Plunder and Lightning.
+Which by "World Debut" standards; is the next episode to air several months down the roads.
+Yikes!) as Rebecca asks why Kit and Baloo are yelling at each other.
+Kit explains that Baloo is being like a mother hen.
+Oooooooooo; now that is fighting words, son.
+(Too bad it's all true.)
+See; he was only doing a little cloudsurfing and Rebecca stops him asking him about the dangers of those storm clouds.
+(I just love how Kit avoided saying that he was doing flips and show off moves here because, he knows how to lie by omission.
+It's a feature, not a bug in this kid.
+Again; see Plunder and Lightning.)
 WildCat grabs the clipboard and gets off this line that is too funny not to mention:

 WildCat: What if you wiped out and fell down and bumped your head or something?!